 Equipment/Skills/Knowledge needed to perform job (i.e., vehicle, MS Word, License, etc.):

-Ability to maintain high level of confidentiality.
+Ability to maintain the highest levels of confidentiality.

-Ability to understand the needs and interests of leadership and potential donors to develop relationships between them and the college.
+Ability to understand the needs and interests of leadership and ministry partners to develop relationships between them and the college.

-Ability to review situations, products, services and determine appropriate solutions or course of action.
+Ability to assess situations, tools, and services to determine appropriate solutions or courses of action.

-Ability to manage multiple projects simultaneously while achieving goals and objectives.
+Ability to manage multiple projects simultaneously while never losing site of the ultimate objective of their ministry.

 Ability to interact with diplomacy and tact amid influential clients and diverse groups.

-Ability to maintain relationships with significant and influential individuals.
+Ability to maintain healthy and productive relationships with significant, influential individuals.

-Ability to solicit gifts.
+Ability to empower and motivate people to make strategic major gifts.

 Ability to adapt and respond to various situations.

-Ability to lead, work in a team setting, and work independently.
+Ability to lead, work both in a team setting and independently.

-Knowledge of the basic understanding of the management of volunteer resources.
+Knowledge of the basic understanding of the many different gift planning tools.

-Knowledge of development/fundraising concepts and appropriate solicitation techniques.
+Knowledge of the biblical approach to raising funds for the Lord’s work.

 Excellent interpersonal skills and a demonstrated record of completing assignments.